University of Texas at Dallas

 Conference Presentations

-Seventh Annual M&A Research Centre Conference, London (scheduled)
+Seventh Annual M&A Research Centre Conference, London

 2022 ZEW Public Finance Conference, Mannheim